CodersCampus/supportDocs/docs/item/PRO_TEAM_LEADERSHIP_SWAPPING.md

 So you learn to swap responsibilities back and forth between other leaders.

-Learn to this as quickly as you can.
-Never take a leadership role unless theirs a matching leader or leaders to swap responsiblities back and forth with.
+Learn this as quickly as you can.
+Never take a leadership role unless there's a matching leader or leaders to swap responsiblities back and forth with.